OrchardCMSIndia/Orchard-1.9-Course/course syllabus.md

 - Creating a website using Recipes
 - Deploying Orchard to Azure Websites

-# Contributing to Documentation
+# Contributing to Documentation & Orchard Source Code in GitHub

 - Contributing patches to documentation

-# Contributing to Orchard Source Code

 - Contributing to Orchard Source Code in GitHub